Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 Here we will show you how to integrate our current demo with [Amazon Managed Service for Apache Flink](https://aws.amazon.com/managed-service-apache-flink/) and [Kinesis Data Streams (KDS)](https://aws.amazon.com/kinesis/data-streams/) to do real-time analytics.

-The schematic diagram below illustrates the flow of data from the source, which is streamed into an input KDS stream.
-The data is then processed by [Flink Studio notebook](https://docs.aws.amazon.com/managed-flink/latest/java/how-sinks.html#sinks-firehose-create) in real-time, before being ingested into an output KDS stream, it is picked up by Data Firehose and ultimately lands in Snowflake.
+The schematic diagram below illustrates the flow of data from the source, which is streamed into an input Kinesis stream.
+The data is then processed by [Flink Studio notebook](https://docs.aws.amazon.com/managed-flink/latest/java/how-sinks.html#sinks-firehose-create) in real-time, before being ingested into an output Kinesis stream, it is picked up by Data Firehose and ultimately lands in Snowflake.
 [AWS Glue Data Catalog](https://docs.aws.amazon.com/prescriptive-guidance/latest/serverless-etl-aws-glue/aws-glue-data-catalog.html) serves as a metadata store for Flink Studio notebook tables.

 ![](assets/flink-schematic.png)